vivek-shilimkar/hosted-providers-e2e/README.md

 1. KUBECONFIG: Upstream K8s' Kubeconfig file; usually it is k3s.yaml.

 ##### Upgrade Scenarios
 1. RANCHER_UPGRADE_VERSION: Rancher version to test upgrade.
-This version can be in the following formats: 2.9.0, 2.9.0-rc1, devel/2.9
+This version can be in the following formats (channel/version/head_version): prime/2.9.0, latest/2.9.0-rc1, latest/devel/2.9
 2. K8S_UPGRADE_MINOR_VERSION: K8s version to test.
 This value does not have to be exact, just the X.Y version.
 For e.g. 1.28.
 The complete version value will be fetched during the test.
 3. RANCHER_VERSION: Base rancher version to begin with.
 Since chart support tests are basically upgrade scenarios, the base version should be a released version, if it is an unreleased version such as 2.9-head, the test will fail.
-This version can be in the following formats: 2.9.0, 2.9.0-rc1
+This version can be in the following formats(channel/version): latest/2.9.0, latest/2.9.0-rc1
-4. RANCHER_CHANNEL (Optional): Acceptable values: latest (default), alpha, stable, prime

 Note: These are E2E tests, so rancher (version=`RANCHER_VERSION`) will be installed by the test.